WhoTargetsMe/Ad_Library_API/README.md

  If you receive the error "fbconn.py is not found" when you run the file
     A. In file ensure fbconn.py is in same folder as ad_scraper.py
+    B. If persists, find out where facebook package is located with: pip show facebook-sdk
-    B. Add the below code to the 'import' section of the fbconn.py file:
+    B. Add the below code to the 'import' this location into the 'import' section of the fbconn.py file:
       "import sys
       sys.path.insert(1, 'C:/Users/"insert PC user"/Anaconda3/envs/"insert your anaconda environment"/Lib/site-packages')
       import facebook"